-Prashant Bhushan contempt case: SC refuses to defer sentence hearing or transfer proceedings
+Contempt case: Prashant Bhushan gets 2-3 days’ time to reconsider his tweets about Supreme Court

 Bhushan told the court that he was ‘pained’ by their judgement, but would not apologise.

 The Supreme Court on Thursday rejected lawyer Prashant Bhushan’s request to adjourn the hearing on quantum of punishment in a suo motu criminal contempt case in which he was convicted last week and transfer it to another bench.
+The court gave the lawyer two to three days to reconsider his statement.

 Bhushan, represented by advocate Dushyant Dave, requested the court to adjourn the hearing and said he intended to file a review petition against the August 14 judgment within the stipulated 30 days time as provided under Order 47 of the Supreme Court Rules of 2013.